-18.3.1 Sectored lights (see S-4 - B-475)
+19.3.1 Sectored lights (see S-4 - B-475)

-If it is required to encode a light that consists of one or more sectors (except directional sectors, see clause X.X), it must be done using the feature Light Sectored.
+If it is required to encode a light that consists of one or more sectors, it must be done using the feature Light Sectored.
 This feature must be an equipment feature of a structure feature (see clause X.X), which may be another light feature at the same position (if it exists and there is no structure feature available), using a Structure/equipment feature association.